rillonline/writing/kearsarge/kearsarge.md

 Had Kearsarge expected to die and that made my fee as high as it was?

-"Curiouser curiouser," Dad said commented when I told him.
-"At least you will be able to get inside the house and look around."""
+"Curiouser and curiouser," Dad commented when I told him.
+"At least you will be able to get inside the house and look around."

 I said, "Would you like to come."